wso2/docs-is/en/docs/guides/login/configure-recaptcha-for-single-sign-on.md

     For more information on brute force attacks, see [Mitigating Brute Force Attacks]({{base_path}}/deploy/mitigate-attacks/mitigate-brute-force-attacks/).

+You can either configure the reCAPTCHA for a tenant or configure it globally.

 ## Prerequisites

 [Setting Up reCAPTCHA]({{base_path}}/deploy/configure-recaptcha.md) with WSO2 Identity Server.